-The PG Cert In General Practice Nursing will provide Registered Healthcare Professionals who are intending to establish a career in General Practice or who are new to the area of General Practice.
-It aims to establish a baseline competence in the General Practice Nursing (GPN) role through both theoretical and practice learning.
+This course is for you if you are a Registered Healthcare Professional intending to establish a career in General Practice, or are new to the area of General Practice.
+It aims to establish a baseline competence in the General Practice Nursing role through both theoretical and practice learning.
 It offers a flexible, learner-centred and practice focused programme of study, which aims to meet personal, professional and practice development needs.
-This will consider areas critical to effective practice such as autonomous practice, critical thinking, high levels of problem solving and decision-making, values based care, practice improvement and innovation, and clinical Leadership and management.
+This will consider areas critical to effective practice such as autonomous practice, critical thinking, high levels of problem solving and decision-making, values based care, practice improvement and innovation, and clinical leadership and management.

 |Academic School:||School of Social Sciences|